linxy29/p8105_final/proposal.md

 Motivation
 ==========

-In this project, we want to apply what we learn in "Data Science I" to a dataset we interested in and get some useful and interesting results.
+In this project, we want to apply what we learnt in "Data Science I" to a dataset we interested in and get some useful and interesting results.
 Mental health becomes critical concerns in the society.
 All participants in the survey are mentally ill.
-We are interested in employees’ mental status in tech companies and non-tach companies.
+We are interested in employees’ mental status in tech companies and non-tech companies.

 Intended final products
 =======================